pulled or drawn tight

 calico, nor the wooden bowl Poppa made for me.

-someone who owns (is legal possessor of) a business
+someone who owns a business

 Compare to "propriety" in the list for Chapters 12-22: both come from the Latin "proprietas" which means "ownership" but "proprietor" refers to the physical ownership of property while "propriety" refers to the self-possession that comes with knowing and following the rules of polite society.

 bind by a contract for work, as an apprentice or servant

 Indentured servants complain all the time and steal us blind at the first opportunity."

 "Indentured servants" were people that sold their services to someone who had the money to ship them to the Americas.
 In return, they had to work without payment for a certain number of years (stated in the contract) until they had more than repaid the cost of their passage and were then freed to work for themselves.